People suffering from emotional or mental disabilities are legally allowed to keep emotional support animals ESA to help alleviate their symptoms.

 If an individual suffers from the above-mentioned disabilities, then they can qualify for an emotional support letter.

 An emotional support animal is different from a typical pet as they have a purpose to fulfill.
-Although they aren't specially trained like service and therapy dogs they still help with their owner's symptoms.
-Which is why there is a need of proper documentation (ESA Letter) to keep an ESA.
+Although they aren’t specially trained to perform specific tasks like a psychiatric service dog, they still help with their owner’s symptoms.
+Which is why there is a need for proper documentation (ESA Letter) to keep an ESA.

 If you already have a pet, you can have it certified as an ESA with the help of an ESA letter.
 However, if you want a new ESA you can adopt one from your local pet shelter after getting your ESA letter.

 The types of animals allowed as ESA's are:

 All domestic animals that don't pose a threat to others and yourself can qualify as an ESA.
 Although it is better to confirm whether your pet is an exotic animal or not.